 Voucher sensitization of beneficiaries and traders

 Both beneficiaries and traders should be sensitized on the use of vouchers, so that voucher redemption, reconciliation and reimbursement can happen smoothly.
 Most of the information that needs to be conveyed is common to beneficiaries and traders.
 There are, however, a number of messages that should be discussed specifically with traders, mostly as a reinforcement of the terms of contract.
 Below you will find a list of key information to be conveyed to both groups, and a list of key messages to be discussed with traders.
+More on beneficiary communication and accountability is available in module 4.

 Key information to beneficiaries and traders